-I’ve touched on a few of these tax benefits in the past, but I’d like to elaborate a little further–especially as we’re nearing tax season.
+I’ve touched on a few of these tax benefits in the past, but I'd like to elaborate a little further–since we're approaching the end of this tax season.
 Of course, tax law is complicated, but for this post, I’m going to try to break down some of the ways you can use these benefits to your advantage.

 1. Short-Term and Long-Term Capital Gains

 Depending on the length of time that you hold the investment before selling it, those capital gains can be classified as either short-term (less than a year) or long-term (a year or longer).

 Short-term capital gains are taxed as ordinary income, so it depends on whatever tax bracket you're in.
 For the typical physician, this usually puts us in one of the higher brackets which could be at 35% or 37%.
 Here's a quick refresher on the current tax brackets.

 However, long-term capital gains fall into one of three buckets depending on the income and your marital status.
 See the chart below.

 So, with all that in mind, let’s say that you sold a rental property for a profit of $450,000.
 As a married couple filing jointly, you would be paying a capital gains tax of 15% on that profit, which equates to $67,500.
 Compare this to if you had to pay the normal 35%.
 If you’re in that tax bracket, you'd pay $157,500– a $90,000 difference!

 To benefit the most from reductions in capital gains, it pays to be in the long-term bucket.